Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 1. On Firefox browser the items in the dropdown options in the course booking form do not show in the correct font (Jura)

+    **Fix:** I wrote a Mozilla specific extension in the css file that targeted the options in the dropdown menu

+        @-moz-document url-prefix() {
+        .form-select option {
+        font-family: 'jura', serif;
+        }
+        }

-2. On Firefox browser the table in the “Entry Fee” card in the “Prices” section of the landing page is centred rather than aligned to the to the top of the card.
+2. On Firefox browser the table in the “Entry Fee” card in the “Prices” section of the landing page is centred rather than aligned to the top of the card.

+    **Fix:** I wrote a Mozilla specific extension in the css file that targeted the .entry-fee-table and gave it a top margin.

+        @-moz-document url-prefix() {
+        .entry-fee-table {
+        margin-top: 10px;
+        }
+        }

 3. On a mobile device (320x480px) the boxed headings (competitions, the team, courses) push the size of screen out more than other content on the page, creating a white gap on the right side of all pages.

+    **Fix:** I removed the side paddings on the .who-we-are selector in the css file which pushed the "The Team" boxed heading to the right.

+        .who-we-are {
+        padding: 50px 0px;
+        background-color: rgb(89, 131, 129);
+        }

+    I took the course boxed heading out of the course-text div which has a specified width that pushed the box to the right

+    I took the competition boxed heading out of the about-comp div which has a specified width that pushed the box to the right

 4. On a mobile device (320x480px) “The Cave” heading on the landing page is overlapping the navigation bar.

+    **Fix:** I wrote a media query for max-height and changed the font size to 5rem so the heading doesn't overlapp the navbar

+        @media (max-height: 550px) {
+        .welcome-text {
+        font-size: 5rem;
+        }
+        }

 5. On tablet device one one of the collapse buttons on the competitions page is a different height to the others.

+    **Fix:** I added some extra space inbetween the text and the icon on the buttons

+        Top Rope Competition 02/10/2020 &nbsp;&nbsp;&nbsp;<i class="fas fa-arrow-down"></i>

 6. On all devices there is a white gap on the right side of the landing page.